 Water Quality Management

-Most of the WQM activities are supported by a grant from the National Science Foundation (NSF) or the Trade Adjustment Assistance Community College and Career Training (TAA)-Department of Labor.
-These grants fund activities such as curricula redesign for hybrid and distance learning, the creation of a mobile teaching lab, supporting student success through career coaching, and coordinating job readiness training and professional networking events.
+Many of the WQM activities are supported by grants from the National Science Foundation (NSF) or the Trade Adjustment Assistance Community College and Career Training (TAA)-Department of Labor.
+These grants funded activities such as curricula redesign for hybrid and distance learning, the creation of a mobile teaching lab, support of student success through career coaching, and coordinating job readiness training and professional networking events.

 As seen in the National Rural Water Association publication: